koenderks/jfa/README.md

 <img src='https://github.com/koenderks/jfa/raw/development/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

 `jfa` is an R package for statistical audit sampling.
 The package provides functions for planning, performing, evaluating, and reporting an audit sample compliant with the International Standards on Auditing.
-Specifically, these functions implement standard audit sampling techniques for calculating sample sizes, selecting items from a population, and evaluating the misstatement from a data sample or from summary statistics.
+Specifically, these functions implement standard audit sampling techniques for calculating sample sizes, selecting items from a population, and evaluating misstatement from a data sample or from summary statistics.
 Additionally, the `jfa` package allows the user to create a prior probability distribution to perform Bayesian audit sampling using these functions.

 The package and its intended workflow are also implemented with a graphical user interface in the Audit module of [JASP](https://jasp-stats.org), a free and open-source statistical software program.